jaytakahashii/42_minitalk/README.md

 - **Data Reconstruction**: Develop techniques to accurately reconstruct data sent via signals from bitwise representation.

 # 🚀 Algorithm
-The communication between processes in the Minitake project is achieved using UNIX signals (SIGUSR1 and SIGUSR2) to send and receive data.
+The communication between processes in the minitalk project is achieved using UNIX signals (SIGUSR1 and SIGUSR2) to send and receive data.
 Here is a simplified explanation of the algorithm:

 1. **Client Side**:
    - Convert each character of the message into its binary representation.